nearform/commentami/docs/example-frontend.md

 </Commentami>
 ```

-The Commentami component has a limitation, it allow only one Resource per page, but if you don't need many resource in a page allows to quickly make a page commentable.
+The Commentami component has a limitation though.
+It allows only one `Resource` per page, but if you don't need many resource in a page, this is all you need to make it commentable!